demohm2718/nodefiles/notes.md

 The `MongoClient` is what connects us to our MongoDB by passing our connection URI into it.
 We created a new instance of `MongoClient` using `mclient` and using the clients functions to `.connect()` with database.

+### Routing in Express
+We're modifying `http_server.js` again to use express.
+We are taking advantage of the `Router` module within express to handle routing.